Research Updated Medically Reviewed 7 min read

 Who Is Most at Risk

 Consistent with the 20 to 60-year latency period between exposure and diagnosis, the majority of California mesothelioma deaths occur in people aged 60 and older.
-Nationally, approximately 87% of diagnoses fall in this age group, per CDC data for 1999-2019.
+Nationally, the overwhelming majority of cases and deaths are concentrated in individuals aged 65 and older, a pattern confirmed across CDC and NCI data sets.

 California has a one-year statute of limitations for personal injury claims, running from the date of diagnosis.
 Wrongful death claims must be filed within one year of the date of death.
 This is one of the shortest filing windows in the country.
 Families should consult an attorney immediately after diagnosis to preserve their legal options.